neicnordic/neic2017.nordforsk.org/registration.md

 until 19 May 2017.
 After this date, only desk registration (in Umeå) is available.

+Note that registration for social activities has to be done two weeks before the conference at the latest.

 Registration fees (all prices are excluding VAT):

 - Early bird 1500 SEK (until 10 March)